AHD Story Series · Fiction

 Purpose of This Map

 This map page is not meant to behave like a fantasy atlas.
 The world of The Long Road of Iman should feel familiar, grounded, and human.
-What matters here is not precise cartography, but emotional geography: which places hold childhood, which places create separation, and which places become important later because of memory.
+What matters here is not precise cartography, but emotional geography: which places hold childhood, which places create distance, and which places become important later because of memory.

 How to Read This Map